This project is based on a short book, Hope’s work: Facing the future in an age of crises, published in Darton, Longman & Todd in May 2021.

 About the artist

-The image above shows detail from Emily Johns’ engraving, Victory Palm, which responds to an episode in the Iraq War.
+The cover shows Emily Johns’ engraving, Victory Palm, which responds to an episode in the Iraq War.
 I’m thankful indeed for Emily’s permission to reproduce her work on the book cover.
 Find out more at https://emilyjohns.org.uk.

 Appreciations of ‘Hope’s work’